aws/aws-node-termination-handler/README.md

 2. AutoScaling Group Termination Lifecycle Hook
 3. Amazon EventBridge Rule
 4. IAM Role for the aws-node-termination-handler Queue Processing Pods

+Cloudformation Template for creating SQS and EventBridge Rules can be found at [docs/cfn-template.yaml](docs/cfn-template.yaml)

 #### 1. Create an SQS Queue: